PokemonGoMap/RocketMap/docs/common-issues/faq.md

 It is a lot simplier to use a [config file](http://rocketmap.readthedocs.io/en/develop/first-run/configuration-files.html)

 ### Can I scan for free or do I need to pay for a hashing key?

-Using a [hashing  key](https://hashing.pogodev.org/) uses the latest api and reduces captchas or removes them almost completely using a level 2 account or above.
-[More Informatiion about Hashing Keys!](https://rocketmap.readthedocs.io/en/develop/first-run/hashing.html) To protect your accounts, scanning without a hashing key is no longer supported in RM.
+Using a [hashing  key](https://hashing.pogodev.org/) is mandatory at this point.
+The API will not function without an active hashing key from Bossland.
+[More Informatiion about Hashing Keys](https://rocketmap.readthedocs.io/en/develop/first-run/hashing.html)

 ### Is there anything I can do to lower captchas?